dmlc/xgboost/doc/tutorials/spark_estimator.rst

 Assuming you have configured the Spark standalone cluster with GPU support.
 Otherwise, please refer to `spark standalone configuration with GPU support <https://nvidia.github.io/spark-rapids/docs/get-started/getting-started-on-prem.html#spark-standalone-cluster>`_.

-Starting from XGBoost 2.0.1, stage-level scheduling is automatically supported.
+Starting from XGBoost 2.0.1, stage-level scheduling is automatically enabled.
 Therefore, if you are using Spark standalone cluster version 3.4.0 or higher, we strongly recommend configuring the ``"spark.task.resource.gpu.amount"`` setting as a fractional value.
 This will enable running multiple tasks in parallel during the ETL phase.
 An example configuration